 DBT teaches people interpersonal response patterns.
 Effective strategies for asking what one needs, saying no, and coping with interpersonal conflict are taught.
 This module focuses on teaching patients how to handle situations where they want something changed, or want to resist change.
 This helps maximize the chances that a person’s goal will be met, and in the process that relationships aren’t damaged.

 Many approaches to mental health treatment focus on changing distressing situations.
-DBT focuses on learning to accept emotional pain or distress.
+For instance, DBT focuses on learning to accept emotional pain or distress.
 Distress is a natural part of life, so knowing how to handle it is a valuable skill.
-People learn how to accept situations in a nonjudgmental or approving way.
-DBT teaches the important distinction between accepting reality and approving of reality.
+During sessions, people learn how to accept situations in a nonjudgmental or approving way.
+Furthermore, DBT teaches the important distinction between accepting reality and approving of reality.

 Emotional regulation is something that people with certain mental health disorders don’t have.
-DBT focuses on skills to help people with these disorders regulate their emotions so that they aren’t constantly experiencing intense emotions.
+DBT, as a cognitive behavioral model, focuses on skills to help people with these disorders regulate their emotions so that they aren’t constantly experiencing intense emotions.
 They learn skills such as:

-While DBT was originally developed as a treatment for borderline personality disorder, it has since been used for many other mental disorders.
-In some instance, it is modified to better fit the treatment needs for the disorder, like with eating disorders.
+While DBT was originally a treatment for borderline personality disorder, it has since been used for many other mental disorders.
+In some instances, it is modifiable to better fit the treatment needs for the disorder, like with eating disorders.
 DBT is an effective treatment for the following disorders:

-Due to the emphasis on regulating emotions and finding healthy coping mechanisms, DBT is increasingly being incorporated into the treatment of many types of mental health disorders.
-It’s a highly effective treatment that can help many different people.
-If you or someone you love has been diagnosed with any of the disorder above and are interested in learning more or signing up for DBT sessions, please contact us.
-We look forward to hearing from you.
+So, if you or someone you love has been diagnosed with any of the disorder above and are interested in learning more or signing up for DBT sessions, please contact us.
+Certainly, we look forward to hearing from you.